Constraining Torsion in Maximally symmetric (sub)spaces: Introduction sec:intro

-The objective of the present paper is to make a careful and systematic study of the independent, non-vanishing torsion tensor components in a manifold of given dimensionality, say $d$, which is either entirely maximally symmetric or consist of maximally symmetric subspaces of dimensionality $n \, (< d)$.
+The objective of this paper is to make a systematic study of the independent, non-vanishing torsion tensor components in a manifold of given dimensionality, say $d$, which is either entirely maximally symmetric or consist of maximally symmetric subspaces of dimensionality $n \, (< d)$.
 A major portion of the paper deals with the scheme I mentioned above.
 The analysis is carried out along the lines of Tsimparlis \cite{tsim}, in which the relevant components of the torsion tensor have been found under the demand of its form-invariance in a maximally symmetric subspace of dimensionality $n = 3$ or more, with emphasis on the homogeneous and isotropic cosmologies.
-We extend Tsimparlis' work to include all possible scenarios ($n \geq 2$) and also find the existent components of the torsion irreducible modes, viz. the trace, the completely antisymmetric (pseudo-trace) part, and a (pseudo)trace-free part, in a $d$-dimensional space-time.
-The remainder of our paper determines the constraints on the torsion tensor under the scheme II above.
-Although our initial approach is similar to that in \cite{dgssg}, while clarifying the meaning of the maximal symmetry we concentrate only on the restrictions on torsion that are absolutely essential.
+We extend Tsimparlis' work to include all possible scenarios ($n \geq 2$) and also find the existent irreducible modes of torstion, viz. the trace, the completely antisymmetric (pseudo-trace) part, and the (pseudo)trace-free part, in a $d$-dimensional space-time.
+The remainder of our paper determines the constraints on the torsion tensor under the scheme II.
+Although our initial approach is similar to that in \cite{dgssg}, while clarifying the meaning of the maximal symmetry we concentrate only on the essential restrictions on torsion.
 As such, the constraints we find for the scheme II are in general different from those in \cite{dgssg}.
 We also make a comparison of the outcome of the schemes I and II, in order to establish a correlation, and possibly an equivalence between them.
-We actually observe that such an equivalence exists at least for a completely antisymmetric torsion (which has a strong motivation of being induced by the Kalb-Ramond field in a string theoretic scenario \cite{ham,pmssg}).
+We actually observe that such an equivalence exists at least in the case of a completely antisymmetric torsion tensor.